wuwbobo2021/jni-min-helper/README.md

 The dynamic proxy implementation is inspired by [droid-wrap-utils](https://crates.io/crates/droid-wrap-utils). `droid-wrap` is another project with greater ambition, however the initial version is less reliable.

-Check the source of this crate to see how dex files can be embedded.
+Check the source of this crate to see how a dex file can be embedded.
 Note: `InvocHdl.class` and `classes.dex` are *unmanaged* prebuilt files for docs.rs to build documentation successfully. `build.rs` will print a warning and use the prebuilt file as a fallback on failure.

 ## Desktop

-To test it on a desktop OS, just make sure the JDK is installed, then add `jni-min-helper` dependency into your new crate, fill in `main()` with the example given in `jni_min_helper::jni_create_proxy()` documentation.
+To test it on a desktop OS, just make sure the JDK is installed, then add `jni-min-helper` dependency into your new binary crate, fill in `main()` with the example given in `jni_min_helper::JniProxy` documentation.

 Of course, the dex class loader and the broadcast receiver are not available.
 Call `jni_set_vm()` (before using other functions) to prevent the library from creating a new JVM by itself.